 Gone are the days of companies offering a base salary.
 Employees want to know about vesting opportunities and shares in the company.
 It does take more to keep today’s professional and companies are taking notice of incentives and offering competitive salaries.

-Candidates want to benefit not only from job compensation but from a feeling of ownership in the organization’s success.
+Candidates want to benefit not only from job compensation, but from a feeling of ownership in the organization’s success.
 Today’s companies are offering their employees real and compelling equity programs.
+By offering these incentives and programs, companies are able to retain, attract, and hire their ideal employees.

 A variety of studies indicate that continued education is extremely important to employees.